 Take heart – it is possible to reverse the negative trend and help workers more positively meet the exciting new challenges that inevitably come with the changing times.
 A key element in this process is to teach people new perspectives and approaches that will help them accept, and more willingly understand, the new game.

 How do you create a culture that is willing to embrace new ideas?
-It all boils down to the “law of letting go” which simply states: “Our willingness to grow is inextricably linked to our willingness to let go.”
+It all boils down to the “law of letting go” which simply states: “Our capacity to grow is inextricably linked to our willingness to let go.”

 When I work with leadership teams and organizations that struggle with change, (change that is often brought on by external forces), I first teach individuals how to discern the elements of their game that no longer serve them.
 Then I show them how to comfortably let go of those elements so they can readily adapt to and even embrace the new game.
 Essentially, you must help take the mind out of the old game and place it in the new game.
 This shift in mindset is critical to getting a mind to be open to learn the new rules of the new game.